lupin72/piergorelli.com/src/content/blog/post-1.md

 - [CSS Design Awards](https://www.cssdesignawards.com/)
 ---

-## 4.Don’t fear the void: white space is Your best ally
+## 4. Don’t fear the void: white space is your best ally

 Among the fundamental principles of design, white space—the empty space surrounding elements—is your greatest ally.